parker-group/SDEtool/README.md

 - Degrees of freedom correction (default)
 - Summary of ellipse shape + % of points enclosed
 - Comparison of point patterns (i.e. SDEs) across groups
+- Settings to mimic ArcGis or CrimeStat, if you prefer their approaches or just want to compare this tool to those tools.

 For background, see:
 📚 Reference: Yuill, R. S. (1971). *The Standard Deviational Ellipse: An Updated Tool for Spatial Description*.
 Geografiska Annaler: Series B, Human Geography, 53(1), 28–39. https://doi.org/10.2307/490885